warriorjp/Stream-API/Mangerial-Round/Techno-Manager.md

 **Result:** After deploying the service in the Asia region and connecting it to the Singapore read replica, API response times for the China factories were significantly reduced, providing a much better user experience while maintaining data consistency.

+---
+## 11. Describe a production issue where you were involved.
+How did you handle it?

+**Situation:** During one of our production releases for the merger project, we deployed a new microservice that introduced new business logic along with Liquibase database changes to create the required indexes.
+However, during deployment, the DevOps team accidentally deployed the application before executing the Liquibase migration scripts.

+**Problem:** Because the required database indexes were missing, the new endpoint executed expensive queries that resulted in full collection scans.
+As traffic increased, the queries became very slow, causing request timeouts.
+The API Gateway eventually returned **502 Bad Gateway** responses because the backend service was not responding within the configured timeout.

+**Action:** As soon as we noticed the increase in 502 errors, I joined the production incident bridge and started investigating.
+I reviewed the application logs, API Gateway logs, and database metrics to identify the root cause.
+We confirmed that the application deployment had completed successfully, but the Liquibase migration had not been executed.
+I coordinated with the DevOps team to immediately run the pending Liquibase scripts, which created the required indexes.
+After the indexes were created, we validated the query execution plans, monitored API response times, and confirmed that the endpoint was performing as expected.
+We also closely monitored the service for some time after the fix to ensure there were no recurring issues.

+**Prevention:** After the incident, we improved our deployment process by making database migrations a mandatory prerequisite before application deployment.
+We also updated the deployment checklist and pipeline validation to ensure Liquibase migrations completed successfully before the new application version could go live.
+This reduced the risk of similar deployment issues in future releases.

+**Result:** Once the indexes were created, query performance improved significantly, the 502 errors stopped, and the service returned to normal operation.
+The incident also led to a more robust deployment process and better coordination between the development and DevOps teams.